RedisLabs/redislabs-docs/content/kubernetes/re-clusters/upgrade-redis-cluster.md

 oc adm policy add-scc-to-user redis-enterprise-scc-v2 \ system:serviceaccount:<my-project>:<rec-name>
 ```

-If you are upgrading from versions 6.4.2-6 or before, see the ["after upgrading"](#after-upgrading) section to delete the old SCC and role binding after all clusters are running version 6.4.2-6 or later.
+If you are upgrading from operator version 6.4.2-6 or before, see the ["after upgrading"](#after-upgrading) section to delete the old SCC and role binding after all clusters are running 6.4.2-6 or later.

 ### Verify the operator is running